nikitavoloboev/data/docs/databases/blockchain/ethereum.md

 [Evolution of the Ethereum proof-of-stake consensus protocol](https://github.com/ethereum/pos-evolution/blob/master/pos-evolution.md) is nice read.

+[Optimism](https://github.com/refcell/optimism-rs) has nice code to read to better understand Ethereum.

 ## Notes

 - [The problem is that money (paper money/currency) is not the only thing that has value which human beings transfer among each other.
 We share music, art, poetry, equity in companies, ideas, code, etc. What Ethereum does is take the idea of "Digital trustless money transfer" and expands it to "Digital trustless value transfer"](https://news.ycombinator.com/item?id=25264694)